-UK law states that the nation must spend 0.7% of its Gross National Income on international aid, less than a penny in every pound of national income.
-For this tiny percentage of GNI, UK aid has an enormous impact - it saves a life every 2 minutes, and has a positive impact on millions of lives around the world.
-This is an immense achievement that everyone should be aware of - yet somehow it is rarely talked about in mainstream media.
+By law, the UK must spend 0.7% of its Gross National Income on international aid, less than a penny in every pound.
+For this tiny percentage of GNI, UK aid has an enormous impact — it saves a life every 2 minutes, and it has a positive impact on millions of lives around the world.
+This is an immense achievement that everyone should be aware of — yet somehow it is rarely talked about in mainstream media.

-To counter that, here’s a round-up of the most incredible, inspiring stories of what UK aid is really achieving around the globe.
+So, let's take a moment to shout about the incredible, inspiring stories of what UK aid is really achieving around the globe.

-2) In the last five years, UK aid has provided almost 20 million food rations for Syrian refugees
+2) In the five years from 2011 to 2016, UK aid provided almost 20 million food rations for Syrian refugees.

 More than 11 million people have been displaced by the ongoing civil war in Syria.
 The UK’s international aid budget is playing a vital role in helping these people in need.
-So far, almost 20 million food rations have been distributed, in addition to water, medical care, relief items and sanitation.
+As of 2016, almost 20 million food rations had been distributed, in addition to water, medical care, relief items and sanitation.

 1 in 3 women worldwide are beaten or experience violence in their lifetime - and the UK aid budget is working hard to change this.
 Incredible, right?

-4) This school in Kenya has built new toilets and a water tank thanks to UK aid!
+4) This school in Kenya built new toilets and a water tank thanks to UK aid.

 Access to clean water keeps people healthy, and is a fundamental right for all humans.
 UK clean water programs provide essential nourishment, effective sanitation and safe hygiene to people all across the world!

-Almost one year ago, a 7.8 magnitude earthquake hit Nepal with devastating consequences.
+In 2015, a 7.8 magnitude earthquake hit Nepal with devastating consequences.
 Millions of people were left without shelter as monsoon season approached.
-UK aid supplies were among the first to reach communities, with shelter kits flown in from across the world.
-Since then, more than 280,000 people have received life saving shelter!
+UK aid supplies were among the first to reach communities, with shelter kits flown in from across the world, to provide more than 280,000 people with life-saving shelter!

 Around a third of the world’s population is infected with tuberculosis bacteria.
 While only a small proportion of those infected will become sick with TB, people with weakened immune systems and those without access to adequate medical care are at much greater risk of succumbing to the fatal illness.
 As one of the largest donors to The Global Fund to Fight AIDS, TB and Malaria, the UK is helping to save lives every single day.

-This year's Sports Relief demonstrated the incredible power of the UK public when they channel their generosity into donations.
-Of all the public money raised, the UK government will match up to £10 million GBP .
+Sports Relief demonstrates the incredible power of the UK public when they channel their generosity into donations.
+Of all the public money raised, the UK government will match up to £10 million GBP.
 These funds will help to transform lives across the world's poorest communities, supporting young people to make a successful transition into adulthood.

 UK aid supports Margaret in the delivery of her vital work as a borehole mechanic.
 More than 8,000 people across 10 rural Ugandan villages rely on her to keep the water flowing.
 Hers is a big job, made harder by a lack of resources and a rigorous daily commute, but she takes it in stride.
 Margaret has paved the way for women to be included in roles typically claimed by men.